 Because of the tight collaboration between users on a single platform, the auto-discovery of automation opportunities, ROI assessment, prioritization, and management of the automation pipeline becomes easier.
 Yet, the most impactful benefit is the acceleration of automation projects with automatic process discovery and documentation.

 To automate a process, you need to transfer process knowledge from business users executing the process to automation experts (e.g., RPA CoE) who design and implement bots.
 Traditionally, this happens manually: Internal or external consultants or process analysts are sitting next to business users and observing the way they execute the process.
 It’s a time-consuming, resource-intensive activity, which is also very distractive for business users.
 Nowadays, this approach is hardly possible at all in the current work-from-home and social-distancing environments.

-When recording is complete, business users can review each recorded step along with the screenshot and annotate it, providing the descriptive information, and submit the recording to process analyst for review and analysis.
+When the recording is complete, business users can review each recorded step along with the screenshot and annotate it, providing the descriptive information, and submit the recording to the process analyst for review and analysis.

 The process analyst accumulates multiple recordings from different business users, reviews process details, and identifies the optimal path to execute the process.
 While this data collection and analysis would traditionally take weeks, it can now be done within a few hours.